LLNL/Silo/docs/generic.md

 * **Returned value:**

-  DBGetComponent returns a pointer to newly allocated space containing the component value on success, and `NULL` on failure.
+  A pointer to newly allocated space containing the component value on success, and `NULL` on failure.

 * **Description:**